"You mean we already have landing pages for that? And they're live?"

 Break Down the Marketing Silos

 So how do you actually go about breaking down these barriers?
+Where can you find how to audit marketing department to ensure these silos don't continue to build up?

 Author Gini Dietrich (Marketing in the Round: How to Develop an Integrated Marketing Campaign in the Digital Era) speaks about how to fix the fragmentation of marketing silos in this video (Length: 2:32):